 There are many beautiful sights to see in Morocco.
-At one end you have the bustling city of Marrakech while on the other side there is the stunning coastal town of Essaouira.
-In fact, there is much to explore in this North African country.
+At one end you have the bustling city of Marrakech while on the other side, there is the stunning coastal town of Essaouira.
+There is much to explore in this North African country.
 In this blog post, we will share with you some of the 7 best sights to see in Morocco.

 Morocco is a North African country located on the Mediterranean Sea.
 The country has a population of over 33 million and an area of 446,550 square kilometers.
 Morocco is a constitutional monarchy with an elected parliament.
 The King of Morocco is Mohammed VI.

 Morocco has a diverse geography.
 The country has a coastline on the Atlantic Ocean and the Mediterranean Sea.
 The Atlas Mountains are located in Morocco.
 The country also has a Sahara Desert.